tonykuttai/portlibforaix/README.md

-# Porting Library for IBM i
+# Porting Library for IBM AIX

 ## Summary

-Provides various functions for PASE which are not provided by the AIX runtime.
+Provides various functions which are not provided by the AIX runtime.
+This is forked from [portlibfori](https://github.com/IBM/portlibfori) and modified for AIX runtime.

 This makes porting applications easier.
 Currently provides the following libraries: